caseyanderson/physcpu1/syllabus.md

 Grades will be calculated based on the following distribution:

 * Attendance = 15%
-* Lab participation = 15%
+* Lab participation / Weekly Quizzes = 15%
 * Homework assignments = 35%
 * Prototypes = 35%

-Late prototype/assignment policy: for every week a prototype/assignment is late its highest possible grade drops by a letter.
+Late prototype / assignment policy: for every week a prototype/assignment is late its highest possible grade drops by a letter.

 ### Goals